 Abandonment issues, on the other hand, are a persistent fear or expectation that other people will leave or reject you.
 It involves various behaviors and thoughts driven by these fears and anxiety which might look like checking a partner’s text messages or becoming angry when they try to go out without you–we’ll cover more on these behaviors further on in this article.

 You may be wondering, “Where do abandonment issues come from?”
 Well, the causes of abandonment issues can vary.
-However, much of the time, abandonment issues stem from difficult early childhood experiences.
+However, much of the time, abandonment issues stem from difficult early childhood experiences and can be linked to mother wound and father wound

 Children can be “abandoned” in two ways: physically or emotionally.
 Physical abandonment involves a caregiver not being physically present.
 This could be due to a traumatic event leading to a death, parental separation, or a physical illness.
 Emotional abandonment, on the other hand, may occur when a primary caregiver isn’t emotionally available for their child.
 This may be because of: